RedisLabs/redislabs-docs/content/platforms/kubernetes/kubernetes-persistent-volumes.md

 property as described in the example above.

 {{% note %}}
-It is highly recommeded that the Redis Enterprise Cluster deployment on Kubenetes use the default volume size by omitting the definition from the REC declaration unless a bigger than default volume is required.
+We recommed that you omit the volumeSize definition from the REC declaration so that the Redis Enterprise Cluster deployment on Kubenetes use the default volume size.
 {{% /note %}}

 ## Storage Class Name